 You have probably heard about acupuncture, one of the popular forms of Traditional Chinese Medicine (TCM) dating back to ancient times.
 Though acupuncture is making its way steadily into mainstream global medicine, your doctor may not yet have recommended one for you, or have resources to a reliable TCM practitioner.
 This means you would have to choose an acupuncturist yourself.
 In many ways, choosing an acupuncturist is similar to choosing any health care provider: location, cost, specialty and personal style are all primary considerations.

 The common starting point would be to seek recommendations.
 Consider getting a recommendation from someone who has consulted an acupuncturist for conditions similar to yours.
-Just like medical doctors, many acupuncturists today tend to specialise in specific areas.
-It will therefore make sense to get a therapist whose strengths and specialties are in line with your health issue.
+Just like medical doctors, many acupuncturists today tend to focus on specific areas.
+It will therefore make sense to get a TCM practitioner whose strengths and expertise are in line with your health issue.

-If you can’t get a personal opinion or haven’t found the right match, the internet is also a great resource, especially if you are looking for an acupuncturist with a particular specialty.
-While these opinions may or may not be reliable, they can help you identify popular TCM practitioners in your area and review their background and specialties.
+If you can’t get a personal opinion or haven’t found the right match, the internet is also a great resource, especially if you are looking for an acupuncturist with a particular expertise.
+While these opinions may or may not be reliable, they can help you identify popular TCM practitioners in your area and review their background and expertises.

 Here are some considerations that apply across the board: